MicrosoftDocs/winrt-api/windows.web.http/httpclient_tostring_1274845745.md

 # Windows.Web.Http.HttpClient.ToString

 ## -description
 Returns a string that represents the current [HttpClient](httpclient.md) object.
+For programming guidance for the [HttpClient class](/uwp/api/windows.web.http.httpclient), and code examples, see the [HttpClient](/windows/uwp/networking/httpclient) conceptual topic.

 ## -returns
 A string that represents the current object.